List of The Morecambe & Wise Show (1968 TV series) episodes: Home media

 Through the early 1980s, VHS compilations were issued by the BBC including one dedicated to the pair's Musical Extravaganzas as well as some from their later years at Thames Television titled as Eric & Ernie's Xmas Show and featuring highlights from the 1978, 1979 and 1980 seasonal specials.
 Reader's Digest also issued a five-volume Best Of... series of VHS cassettes in 1993 using footage from the BBC series, the first three of which featured interview footage and interlinking material from Wise, Braben and Maxin filmed especially for the tapes.
 Under the Comedy Greats title, the BBC issued a compilation in 1996 which included limited edition postcards of the duo during their time at the BBC.

 The first series of the show was wiped from the BBC archives and, for over ten years, only 25 minutes of one episode was known to survive; this was included on the DVD release of the complete second series in 2007.
 Also in 2007 the complete third series was released including the Golden Rose Of Montreux episode.
 The complete set of Christmas Shows was released as a three-disc set in November 2007.
 The fourth series was released on DVD in April 2008 but does not include the sixth episode of the series, which no longer existed at the time.
-It was recovered by Gary Morecambe, Eric's son, in 2020, and received a full colour recovery from the black and white telerecording film copy, but has yet to be released on DVD.
+It was recovered by Gary Morecambe, Eric's son, in 2020, and received a full colour recovery from the black and white telerecording film copy.
 The fifth series was released on 4 May 2009.
 The sixth series has been released on 3 August 2009.
 The seventh series was released on 3 May 2010.
 The eighth series was released on 5 July 2010, and the ninth series was released on 23 August 2010.